feather-design-system/feather-design-system/docs/Components/Expansion/README.md

 - `title` - optional slot.
 Will place content in the header.
 Use this **OR** title property
 - `default` - content that will be expanded
+- `icon` - optional icon slot.
+Will place icon in front of title in the header.
+Use this **OR** icon attribute.

 ### data-ref-ids